+Warburton is located within the Shire of Yarra Ranges and is close to Yarra Junction, Millgrove and Wesburn.
 Warburton was originally called Yankee Jim's after the nearby creek (named after Jim McAvoy, a Canadian who travelled from the Californian gold rush to try his luck in Victoria in 1859).
-In 1863 it was renamed after the district police magistrate and gold warden Charles Warburton Carr.
+In 1863 it was renamed after the district police magistrate and gold warden, Charles Warburton Carr.